TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 Similarly, at the basement level, one can spend a lot of time building an observability platform.
 But there are various SaaS solutions or solutions provided by the cloud provider.
 Likewise for security.
 If prefab components don't satisfy a requirement, carefully review those requirements.
 Are we sure the proposed simple solution is not 'good enough'?

-When running on edge, focusing on the operating system is essential: One needs the ability to safely update the remote device without breaking networking and locking one selves out.
-On the other hand, when running in the cloud, just pick the OS that is provided by the cloud vendor and be done with it.
+When running on edge, focusing on the operating system and networking is essential: One needs the ability to safely update the remote device without breaking networking and locking one self out.
+On the other hand, when running in the cloud, favor the solutions provided by the cloud vendor and leave it at that.

 When running on premise, one probably needs a performant storage solution and backup solution for stateful workloads.
 But when running the cloud, one does not _need_ to DIY databases in Kubernetes.
-Consider a managed database, providing all the point-in-time recovery you need.
+Consider a managed database, providing all the sizing options and point-in-time recovery you need.
 Use S3-compatible object storage for storing files.
 Use a SaaS for observability.
 Doing so allows storage requirements to be minimal, allowing things to stay simple.

+## Complexity budget

+Any customization or component added to a cluster adds complexity.
+It requires day 1 set up and day 2 maintenance and by that, it requires resources.
+This means there is a budget for the amount of complexity we can sustain.

+While boundaries of definitions might vary, depending on who you ask, we could consider every customization or additon to our platform [capital expenditure](https://en.wikipedia.org/wiki/Capital_expenditure): It's upfront expense we expect to get a return on investment (ROI) out of.

+As long as what we spend on CapEx results in reducing, or at worst, stabilizing our _overall_ [operating expense](https://en.wikipedia.org/wiki/Operating_expense), our operations are sustainable.
+If not, and OpEx gets the upper hand, we run into problems.

 ## API Flywheel effect

-When having dodged some of the complexity rabbit-holes beneath the service, the unified API and way-of-working Kubernetes provides can start to pay off.
+When having dodged some of the complexity rabbit-holes beneath the surface, the unified API and way-of-working Kubernetes provides can start to pay off.
 Let's illustrate:

 We have a Kubernetes set up.
 Teams are deploying applications.
 However we notice sometimes workloads are not resilient to rescheduling.
 Also, consistent tagging is a bit of a problem.
 We add a policy engine.
 This helps us enforce good practices.